dpgaspar/Flask-AppBuilder/docs/security.rst

 The Authentication methods
 --------------------------

-You have two types of authentication methods
+You have three types of authentication methods

 	- Database type authentications: username and password style that is queried from the database to match, atention this framework does not encrypt (yet...) the passwords.

 	- Open ID: Uses the user's email field to authenticate on Gmail, Yahoo etc...

+	- LDAP: Authentication on an LDAP server, like Microsoft Active Directory.

-The session is preserved and encrypted using Flask-Login, OpenID required Flask-OpenID.
+The session is preserved and encrypted using Flask-Login, OpenID requires Flask-OpenID.

 Role based
 ----------